terrajobst/AspNetCore.Docs.tr-tr/aspnetcore/fundamentals/app-state.md

 ---

-Oturumdan başvurabilir `HttpContext` bir kez yüklenir ve yapılandırılır.
+Oturumdan başvurabilir `HttpContext` yüklenmiş ve yapılandırılmış sonra.

 Erişmeye çalıştığınızda `Session` önce `UseSession` çağrılıp çağrılmadığını, özel durum `InvalidOperationException: Session has not been configured for this application or request` atılır.